fanoway/smart_inputs/README.md

 # Usage

-### String input with regex to reuire a capitalised work
+### String input with regex to r1euire a capitalised word

 	from smart_inputs import string_input